sheddyranking/Sci-kit-Learn/README.md

 We replaced the CountVectorize() method in bag of words with TfidfVectorizer() in other to increase the models performace.

 ### Turning our Model (with grid search)
+With the GridSearchCV() method you could increase the kernel rating by turning the model